The Well Project is 20 Years Strong!

 Brief History of The Well Project

 The Well Project was founded by Dawn Averitt and her brother, Richard Averitt, in 2002.
-Dawn was diagnosed with HIV in 1988 at age 19 and has since become one of the nation's most prominent HIV and AIDS treatment advocates.
-The Well Project was conceived to address the staggering gap in information designed for women living with and vulnerable to HIV and has since evolved to focus on increasing HIV awareness, advancing research for women and HIV, promoting better standards of care, educating women on how to manage their HIV, improving the inclusion of women in clinical trials of new HIV treatments, building community, and expanding leadership capacity among women living with HIV.
+Dawn was diagnosed with HIV in 1988 at age 19 and has since become one of the nation's most prominent HIV treatment advocates.
+The Well Project was conceived to address the staggering gap in information designed for women living with and vulnerable to HIV.
+Our work has evolved to focus on increasing HIV awareness, advancing research for women and HIV, promoting better standards of care, educating women on how to manage their HIV, improving inclusion of women in clinical trials of new HIV treatments, building community, and expanding leadership capacity among women living with HIV.

 We are humbled by the work we have engaged in and the connections we've made over the past 20 years and we're excited to share just a few key milestones: